sleep-yearning/magenta/README.md

 ```bash
 python /coconet/GUI
 ```
 From the GUI you can either select your folder of midi files to train on, or generate new midi files from already trained models.
+We put some selected MIDI folders into /coconet/train_data/, which is also part of the usage-api download.

 If you don't want to use the GUI, just call the python files with their needed/optional arguments.
 For example: